-- example.com is site two, with completely different content from site one
+- example.com would be a second website with completely different content from site one

-This would be exceptionally confusing these days.
+This would be confusing.
 I hope no one is actually doing this.

-- Make without “www.” the standard.
-Meaning www.example.com would automatically switch to example.com when you visit.
-This is what I do with www.askleo.com; when you visit it you’ll end up on askleo.com without the “www.”.
+- Without “www.” the standard, meaning that www.example.com automatically switches to example.com.
+This is what I do with www.askleo.com: when you type in that URL, you end up on askleo.com without the “www.”.

-- Make with “www.” the standard.
-If you were to visit example.com it would automatically switch you to www.example.com.
-There are some exceptionally geeky reasons why this might be preferable, but most sites don’t employ those reasons1, thus making this a waste.
+- With “www.” the standard.
+If you were to visit example.com, it would automatically switch you to www.example.com.
+There are some exceptionally geeky reasons why this might be preferable, but most sites don’t employ those reasons,1 making this a waste.

 - Be completely inconsistent.
 With or without the “www.” gets you to the right place, but links you find on the site’s pages use one or the other without any real consistency.
 Many sites seem to follow this model.